Actual Freedom – The Actual Freedom Mailing List Correspondence

 RICHARD: The fundamental reason why is that the quality, quantity and disposition of sensory receptors influences each body’s appreciative ability – which arrangement is genetically determined in the rapid shuffling of genes at conception – and many things, such as disease, wear and tear, ageing, and so on, can play a part in determining aesthetic capacity.

-The secondary reasons why have more to do with what I wrote about in the initial post than in the quality, quantity and disposition of sensory receptors:
+The secondary reasons why they have more to do with what I wrote about in the initial post than in the quality, quantity and disposition of sensory receptors:

 • [Richard]: ‘There is more to it than the above brief résumé: ugliness, for example, has as much to do with repulsion/repugnance/revulsion (disgust) as anything else and thus plays its part in determining what is considered beautiful (alluring/enticing/desirable) ... and taste/distaste has its origins in the biological imperative (attraction/aversion).
+(Richard, Actual Freedom List, No. 42, 16 February 2003).

 ‘Tis not for nothing that aesthetic appreciation is commonly referred to as ‘taste’ ... it is an appetitive appreciation at root.